KJ7ILJ/uofa-soven1/README.md

 # uofa-soven1
-Repository for my U of A ENG102 solar oven class.
+Repository for my U of A ENG102 solar oven project.